-Try these simple ideas for spelling word games with your students.
+Spelling word games are a great way to review important spelling words and letter patterns.
 Each of these games can be played with your entire class and require no paper and pencil.
-The games are great for reviewing any spelling words.
+The games are played in teams for maximum FUN!

 Note: If a player makes a mistake, instead of adding a new letter, the next teammate may correct the mistake.
 Players will soon see that this slows down the completion of the word, so they'll want to try hard to get the right letters the first time.